2020 California Proposition 19: Real estate industry sponsor and prior history

-The California Association of Realtors (C.A.R.) sponsored the Proposition 19 constitutional amendment; some of those opposed to Prop 19 have presumed that C.A.R. has done so with an expectation of increasing the number of home sales that might result, including from both the expanded tax benefit portability provisions and from the significant narrowing of the inheritance exclusion provisions which will make more home sales likely.
-The president of the California Association of Realtors has denied that Proposition 19 is about making money for the Realtors, but rather, to increase opportunities for buyers in a California housing market plagued in recent years by low inventory.
+The California Association of Realtors sponsored the Proposition 19 constitutional amendment, with the expectation of deriving significant profits from many more home sales under the ballot measure, including from both the expanded tax benefit portability provisions and from the significant narrowing of the inheritance exclusion provisions which will force more home sales.
+The president of the California Association of Realtors has denied that Proposition 19 is about making money for the Realtors.

 Racial equity issues

 In analyzing the Proposition 19 ballot measure, a September 2020 report by the California Budget & Policy Center stated that: "Housing policy and tax policy have historically benefited white households most, including through policies with explicitly racist design and implementation that have blocked Black and brown Californians from homeownership opportunities.
 By directing additional tax benefits largely to white homeowners, Prop.
 19 reinforces racial inequity within California's tax system."

 The Greenlining Institute has also criticized Proposition 19 for not helping "first-time homeowners who are disproportionately Black, Indigenous and people of color."

-According to data from the Los Angeles County Assessor, the significant curtailment of the property tax inheritance exclusion under Proposition 19 would adversely impact many property owners in minority communities.
-For example, significantly more property owners have claimed the property tax inheritance exclusion in the city of Compton than in the cities of Beverly Hills and Malibu combined.

 Campaign controversy

-It was reported that the California Association of Realtors, the sponsor of Proposition 19, hired a former employee of a statewide taxpayer association for the sole purpose of using the former employer's job title to confuse voters to support Proposition 19.
+It was reported that the California Association of Realtors, the sponsor of Proposition 19, hired a former employee of a statewide taxpayer association, David Wolfe, for the sole purpose of using the former employer's job title to confuse voters to support Proposition 19.
 A radio ad was cited in the article as being deceptive because the former employee led listeners to believe he was advocating for the Proposition 19 tax increase in his capacity as the former legislative director of the statewide taxpayers association.
 The statewide taxpayers association received many calls from voters who said they were disgusted by the misleading radio ads and large direct mail pieces by the Yes on 19 campaign.
 The reporting article also cited a California Globe analysis that Proposition 19 is a billion dollar tax increase on California families and that Proposition 19 was in fact opposed by the statewide taxpayers association.